ccoutant/dwarf-locations/025-multiloc-storage.md

 specify how that works.

-This proposal starts closing the gap, by making multi-locations a new kind of location storage, called multi-location storage, or *multiloc*, for short.
+This proposal starts closing the gap, by making multi-locations a new kind of location storage, called *multiloc* storage, short for multi-location.

 This is a simple, yet powerful and fundamental change.
 With this, everywhere in the spec that refers to locations, automatically and transparently works in the multi-location case too.
-For example, a `DW_OP_deref` on a multi-location location works just like with other locations, it simply reads bytes from it, using the rules for multi-location storage.
+For example, a `DW_OP_deref` on a multiloc location works just like with other locations, it simply reads bytes from it, using the rules for multiloc storage.
 For an object that happens to be live at multiple places, `DW_OP_push_object_location` simply pushes a multiloc location.
 Et cetera.

-Multi-location storage and composite storage become naturally recursively composable.
+Multiloc storage and composite storage become naturally recursively composable.
 I.e.:

 - Composites can contain pieces of any storage kind, including multilocs and other composites.